kap70tomer/TomerSchwarts-24-10-21/README.md

 ### Installation

+1. Clone this git..
+2.  cd [your project dir].
-Clone this git, then npm install.
+3.  run npm install.

-Edit the .env file to set your API key:
+4. Edit the .env file to set your API key. should look like:

-REACT_APP_API_KEY=[ AccuWeather API Key ]
+REACT_APP_API_KEY = [ AccuWeather API Key ]

 ### Available commands
 npm start